syniol/syniol/README.md

  💥 Fixing brittle Node.js, Go, and Rust backends for UK/EU startups (High-scale, High-traffic systems)

 Most teams don't need more features.
 They need stability, performance, and confidence in production.
-I work with startups and scaleups running Node.js, Go, or Rust that are under pressure: traffic growth, outages, or technical debt slowing delivery.
+I work with startups, scaleups, and UK Government running Node.js, Go, or Rust that are under pressure: traffic growth, outages, or technical debt slowing delivery.

 I've helped teams reduce incidents, cut cloud costs, and ship faster without risk rewrites.
 I usually work on short, high-impact contacts.
 I'm not the cheapest, but clients bring me in when things matters.